 - Heart transplant.
 A heart transplant is an operation in which a person’s diseased heart is replaced with a healthy heart from a deceased donor.
 Heart transplants are done as a life-saving measure for end-stage heart failure when medical treatment and less drastic surgery have failed.

-Make an Appointment With a Cardiac Partners Heart Failure Specialist
+Make an Appointment With a Cooper and Inspira Cardiac Care Heart Failure Specialist

 To make an appointment with a Cardiac Partners physician or to schedule diagnostic testing, call 833-SJHEART (833-754-3278).